OriolHinojo/gym_tracker/design/design.md

   - e1RM delta vs. previous week for the favourite exercise (auto-selected or user-set).
   - Exercises performed in the most recent session.
 - Content updates through `ValueListenableBuilder` hooked to `preferredExerciseIdListenable`.
+- Recent sessions list now ships an inline “eye” icon that opens the shared session preview bottom sheet.
+The sheet uses the centralised `SessionDetail` loader and renders the new primary-container header card with workout metadata chips; exercise cards stay collapsed by default for a quick skim and expand to larger weight/rep typography on demand.
 - “Highlights” card is currently static placeholder copy.
 - FAB: `Quick Start` → opens `/log`.